Rider Biomechanics: Stable Seat

 A full day clinic covering theory, exercises and individual riding sessions.
 Rider Biomechanics is suitable for all riders, from complete beginners to experienced competition riders.
 Regardless of your ability, experience or chosen discipline, if you want to be more aware of your position and improve your riding, or just gain confidence and learn how to communicate more effectively with your horse when you’re in the saddle, then Rider Biomechanics is for you.
 Following the Introduction to Rider Biomechanics presentation in the morning, each rider receives one individual riding session during the day.
 Maximum of 6 riders with horses per clinic, non-riding participants welcome for a nominal fee.

 The Complete Clinic offers the perfect balance of theory and practice.
 Each clinic offers a group of riders the opportunity to work on their posture, seat & balance, while non-riding participants are welcome to attend for a nominal fee.
-Beginning with the Introduction to Rider Biomechanics presentation on the first evening and offering two full days of practical Rider Biomechanics, each rider receives one-to one riding instruction during the clinic.
+Beginning with the Introduction to Rider Biomechanics presentation on the first evening and two full days of practical Rider Biomechanics, clinics offer each rider one-to-one coaching and provide useful insights to all participants.